Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 "… such a cocky smartarse?"

-Jean-Luc spilt his coffee.
+Laughter made Jean-Luc spill his coffee.
 "I didn't realise you knew him so well?"

 "I don't, the description's Deanna's.
 She's had to calm several people who've been tempted to hit him.
-I've only met him once briefly.
+I've only met him briefly myself.
 Every time I book a place on one of his training classes he moves me to the waiting list."

 "Don't you dare!" she ordered.
 "I've more that enough patients at present, thank you."